-The extent of external interference in Libya from countries near and far has done little to encourage a quicker resolution.
+The external interference in Libya from countries near and far has done little to encourage a quicker resolution to the conflict.
 This is particularly evident in the way General Haftar’s support comes more from abroad than at home.
 Egypt, for example, has been supplying his forces with training and various weapons, even carrying out direct air raids in Derna against Haftar’s opponents.
 At the same time, the UAE are operating their largest foreign military base in Al Khadim, 100 kilometres east of Benghazi.
 In much the way Iran have entrenched a military presence in Syria aimed at lasting into the future, the UAE have identified the chaos in Libya as too good an opportunity to miss for extending their regional influence.

 The complexity in the east is mirrored by the chaos along the southern border.
 Since 2011, the constant state of flux in Libya has made it very easy for neighbouring countries like Chad and Sudan to infiltrate the 1500-kilometre-long border as and when they like.
 There is no longer any effective government presence in the south, only ongoing struggles for authority and control amongst local militia forces.
 Since 2014, the presence of Chadian rebel group FACT in the southern Fezzan region has only increased: they have been reported to have taken temporary control of key areas in the city of Sabha for example.
 Counterbalancing this is the similarly sizable Sudanese presence in the south.
 Fighters from JEM, a Sudanese opposition group, have been fighting alongside Haftar’s forces.
 The various forces pulling against each other in the south highlight the difficulty that any central Libyan government will have in regaining full control of the area in the future.

-It is clear that the situation in Libya remains desperate.
+Indeed, the situation in Libya remains desperate.
 The al-Sarraj government has had three years to create some stability with a view to peace, and has yielded no results.
-Lawlessness in Tripoli is rife, the government turns a blind eye to foreign aircraft landing on Libyan territory at will.
+Lawlessness in Tripoli is rife and the government turns a blind eye to foreign aircraft landing on Libyan territory at will.
 There has been a scarcity of bread, fuel, and electricity in the capital for years now, the Central Bank is regularly late in paying the salaries of much of the Libyan population, and the drafting of the new constitution has suffered numerous setbacks.

-Compounding the humanitarian crisis are the large numbers of refugees being trafficked through Western Libya from Chad, Niger, and Sudan.
-The position of the GNA in western Libya is also weakened by the growing threats of militias who control other nearby cities such as Misrata and Zintan.
-Exasperated by the lack of constructive change under al-Sarraj’s government, they plan to march on Tripoli to stimulate change in the capital.
+All of these failures are pointing in the direction of a change, a fresh approach in the governing of Libya.
+Whether the international community has enough credit to install a new government in place of al-Sarraj is doubtful considering their underwhelming track record.
+Nor can we be certain that the international community has the will to implement such wide-sweeping reform in what is now an even more divided Libya.
 The best hope for a Libyan government to reassert its sovereignty over the whole country is to find ways of making compromises which generate goodwill amongst the key domestic actors.
 General Haftar agreeing to allow four oil export ports to reopen is an example of this.
 At the same time, the kind of decentralised style of government which was so prominent in Libya following its independence must be the foundation from which oil rents can be fairly redistributed to help address dire living standards.
 Gradually, local authorities could coordinate with each other on the security front and move towards a unified national force.
 By no means is it an easy task, but it may represent an encouraging starting point on the way to rebuilding what is a terribly torn country.